 Leah & Louise

-James Beard-nominated chef Greg Collier and his wife Subrina run this Camp North End modern juke joint.
-This cashless operation serves up modern interpretations of Southern classics inspired by the Mississippi Delta.
-River Chips (seasoned, fried crispy chicken skins), blackened catfish with rice grits sidle up next to a rotating PWYC (“pay what you can”) dish, so every patron can enjoy a meal regardless of financial status.
-Limited takeout menu and indoor dining available.
+Is there a serious diner in the country who hasn’t heard the raves for multiple James Beard-nominated chef Greg Collier and his wife Subrina?
+Their Camp North End modern juke joint has introduced eaters to bold interpretations of Southern classics inspired by the Mississippi Delta, like river chips (seasoned, fried crispy chicken skins served with “granch,” an herby dipping sauce), blackened catfish with rice grits, and the soulful pool of pork neck bisque and roasted cabbage that is Leah’s Cabbage.
+The menu even features a rotating PWYC (“pay what you can”) dish, so every customer can enjoy a meal regardless of financial status.

 Mert's Heart And Soul

-As seen on Food Network’s Diners, Drive-ins and Dives, the traditional soul food and and Gullah-inspired dishes fall in step with the bright, jazzy hand-painted decor.
-The soul roll egg rolls kick with black-eyed peas, rice, collard greens, fried chicken which echo the rest of the menu.
-Indoor dining or takeout are available.
+As seen on Food Network’s Diners, Drive-ins, and Dives, the traditional soul food and Gullah-inspired dishes fall in step with the bright, jazzy hand-painted decor.
+The soul roll egg rolls kick with black-eyed peas, rice, and collard greens.
+Don’t sleep on the little loaves of cornbread and the cakes.

 Fin & Fino

-Nestled between the Mint Museum and tail-end of Tryon Street, the tiki-inspired cocktails and impressive raw bar make Fin & Fino a seafood haven.
-Grilled octopus, seasonal campanelle pasta, and seafood boil paint the menu landscape.
+Nestled between the Mint Museum and the tail end of the Tryon Street business corridor, Fin & Fino’s cocktails and impressive raw bar make it a seafood haven.
+Grilled octopus, seasonal campanelle pasta, and seafood boil paint the menu’s landscape.
 A noteworthy gustatory delight is the Treatment, a personalized tasting menu that includes a $5 charitable donation to an area nonprofit.
-Indoor dining and delivery options are available.
+Now that office traffic has returned to Uptown, the restaurant added weekday lunch as well.

 Abugida Ethiopian Cafe & Restaurant

 Richly spiced stews, warm incense, and East African art make this Eastside spot feel like walking into a well-kempt home.
-Hands and rolls of the soft-as-lace flatbread injera are the utensils used to scoop and dip into dishes like stewed chicken doro wat, crispy bits of beef tibs, laced with spiced butter, onion, and whole boiled eggs.
+Diners use their hands as well as rolls of the soft-as-lace flatbread injera to scoop and dip into dishes like crispy bits of beef tibs, or stewed chicken doro wat made with spiced butter, onion, and whole boiled eggs.
 An Ethiopian coffee ceremony perfumes the air as fresh coffee beans are roasted and poured tableside as an after-dinner treat.
-Outdoor dining, delivery and takeout only.

 Easy Like Sunday

-Breezy restaurant Easy Like Sunday is a brunch lovers dream come true.
-Customers can enjoy ricotta-stuffed French toast with berry compote and bacon crumble or a fried chicken Benedict from the comfort of one of the sink-in-and-you-may-never-leave booths.
+Breezy restaurant Easy Like Sunday is a brunch lover’s dream come true — and it isn’t just for brunch on weekends.
+Morning diners can enjoy ricotta-stuffed French toast with berry compote and bacon crumble or a fried chicken Benedict from the comfort of one of the sink-in-and-you-may-never-leave booths.
 Breakfast is always on the menu and the lavender lattes are regularly touted to be the best in town.
+The hardest thing about Easy is finding it: It’s on the bottom level of ParkTowne Village, across from Park Road Shopping Center, tucked in at the very back.

 Also featured in: